 St. Andrew's Cemetery

 St. Andrew’s Catholic Cemetery is committed to serving our bereaved families and their friends while, at the same time, ensuring their health and safety.
 We are also committed to ensuring the health and safety of our employees.
-In an effort to slow the transmission of this virus we have adjusted our operational processes and levels of public interaction.
+In an effort to slow the transmission of this virus we are continuing to have adjusted operational processes and levels of public interaction.

-Any individual who is under self-isolation or does not pass the self-screening test (see below) is not permitted to attend our office, cemetery or mausoleum building for any reason....
-(READ MORE)
+Any individual who has Covid-19, is under self-isolation or does not pass the self-screening test (see below) is not permitted to attend our office or cemetery for any reason.

 A Faith - Oriented Resting Place